KRproject-tech/MATLAB_ANCF_shell/README.md

 F_in = -rho_m*g*[ 0 0 1].';	%% gravity [N/m^3]
 ````

-and boundary conditions for nodes on plate;
+and boundary conditions for nodes on the plate;

 ````
 %% Boundary conditions